 - Runaway spend.
 Mitigation: quotas, usage dashboards, and CI checks on model complexity.

-Combine marketing automation events with search query performance to measure content-to-pipeline lift.
-Use shared identifiers for campaign, keyword, and landing page.
+Search Console extracts combine with marketing automation events to measure content-to-pipeline lift using shared identifiers for campaign, keyword, and landing page.
+Join logic depends on consistent landing page keys and controlled campaign identifiers.

-Our automation schedules Google Search Console extracts, normalizes query and page metrics, and binds them to campaign and lead tables.
-We attach SLA monitors for freshness, completeness, and cost.
+Automation schedules Google Search Console extracts, normalizes query and page metrics, and binds them to campaign and lead tables.
+SLA monitors track freshness, completeness, and cost against defined thresholds.

 Leave a Reply